-Specialising in confidence and self-esteem, relief from chronic issues and recovery from trauma, I also help clients with stress, anxious feelings, low moods, relationship problems, grief, performance issues, phobias, life transitions and finding direction including career change.
+Specialising in relief from chronic issues and recovery from trauma, I also help with anxiety and panic attacks, confidence, relationship problems, parenting stress, grief and loss, performance issues, public speaking, phobias, personal crisis, life transitions and finding direction including a career change.

-Research shows that ultimately our stresses and limitations are held not only in our mental narratives but also in our physical bodies, and that both, body oriented therapies as well as cognitive approaches are essential for healing, recovering and making positive life changes.
+My therapeutic approach is integrative, which means I use a combination of body-oriented therapies with traditional talk therapy in my practice.
+Research shows that ultimately our stresses and limitations are held not only in our mental narratives but also in our physical bodies; that both somatic therapies as well as cognitive approaches are essential for healing, recovering and making positive life changes.